MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-security.md

 ## Requirements from customers

-In order for Fleet to keep hub clusters up-to-date with the latest security patch, you should ensure they are in the following conditions:
+In order for Fleet to keep hub clusters up-to-date with the latest security patches, ensure that the hub clusters meet the following conditions:

 1. **Hubs have sufficient quota.** Sufficient quota is required to install updates.
 For more information on increasing quota, see [documentation on quota](quotas-regional-quota-requests).
 2. **Hubs have internet access.** Outbound connectivity is required to communicate with the API server to install updates.
-For instance, hubs with user-defined routing tables (UDR) or Firewall might block outbound connectivity.
+For instance, hubs with user-defined routing tables (UDR) or firewall rules might block outbound connectivity.
 For more information on outbound connectivity, see [documentation on AKS outbound network](aks-outbound-rules-control-egress).

 ## Security configuration details